BUEC500C1/news-analyzer-nikhilgu99/README.md

 ## Homework 2

+## NOTE: For results/testing update due 4/1/2021, refer to RESULTS.md

 ### Secure File Uploader / Ingestor - Entity Based API

 - User Story: A user can securely upload a PDF file to be converted into a text file for processing by the *Text NLP Analysis* module.